Don’t have a life plan all worked out? Don’t panic – you don’t need one. Graduate Fog explains why it’s smart to stay flexible.

 The truth is that it’s entirely possible to enjoy a long and fruitful career without ever planning your career very far in advance.
 In fact, there is a growing school of though that people who decide to ‘navigate’ their careers as they go along will actually do better in than those who ‘plan’.

-Has Graduate Fog been puffing on the crack pipe?
-Nope – we’ve never felt more clear-headed.
-In fact, we think it’s the careers professionals who need a bucket of cold water thrown over them.
+In fact, we think most careers professionals need a bucket of cold water thrown over them.
 Because, while they were busy studying ‘The Theory of Careers’ (or whatever it is they do), anybody who actually has a career has witnessed a whole New World of Work emerging – in which the old rules don’t apply.
-To everybody other than careers advisers, the idea of picking your life-long career in advance seems quaint, old-fashioned and – in many cases – impossible.
+To everybody other than careers advisers, the idea of picking your life-long career in advance seems quaint, old-fashioned and — in many cases — impossible.

 If you don’t have a fixed career in mind, don’t sit there sweating about it.
 And definitely don’t sit there waiting to be ‘inspired’.
 A far better bet is to take an educated guess at the sort of work you might enjoy for a while – say, the next two or three years.
 Get cracking and see where it takes you.
 Remember, in a fast-changing job market, adaptability – ie not having a specific goal in mind – can actually work in your favour.